CO2-Codes/Scala-IRC-bot/README.md

 If the configuration has YouTube API credentials (which you can get at https://console.developers.google.com/) it will use the
 YouTube API to get YouTube video titles instead of depending on the Youtube website which keeps changing.

+### linkReplaceListener
+This listener listens to messages starting with the command `!wayback`.
+It will try to find an archived version of a link and send this to the user, both as a normal message as well as syntax to replace it in [Bucket](https://github.com/CO2-Codes/xkcd-bucket-docs)
+(the use-case this was built for).
+This listener works in private messages, too.

 ### pronounListener
 This listener stores users' personal pronouns (he, she, they, it, other) and can be used to look up the pronouns.
 It